Artemartem345/Notes/README.md

-1. Bitcoin bot for buy/sell (in development)
+1. Bitcoin bot for buy/sell (in development.
+Bot is ready! :))

 2. Notes on Python